 With a focus on critically engaged, collaborative, and cross-disciplinary practices, underrepresented artists and art forms, and community outreach and education in art and exhibition-making, Critical Distance is an open platform for diverse curatorial perspectives, and a forum for the exchange of ideas on curating and exhibition-making as ways to engage and inform audiences from all walks of life.

 As Critical Distance, we continue to produce a wide-ranging annual program of exhibitions and projects supported by the production of original publications, editions, and related events.
-At the same time we are embarking upon an open and inclusive process to share information, explore ideas, establish key priorities, and develop new programs in support of curatorial practice and inquiry at local, national, and international levels.
+At the same time we are actively developing new programs in support of the curatorial community at local, national, and international levels.
 Anyone interested in participating, building, joining, and supporting a truly dedicated space and centre for curating is invited to get involved.

 See this page for more background and information.

-Office hours are by chance and appointment only, until further notice.
-Please email us at info (at) criticaldistance (dot) ca if you would like to schedule a visit
+Office hours are by appointment only.
+Please email us at info (at) criticaldistance (dot) ca if you would like to schedule a visit.

 Critical Distance Centre for Curators